iluwatar/java-design-patterns/chain-of-responsibility/README.md

 ---
-title: "Chain of Responsibility Pattern in Java: Design Patterns Explained"
+title: "Chain of Responsibility Pattern in Java: Building Robust Request Handling Mechanisms"
+shortTitle: Chain of Responsibility
 description: "Learn the Chain of Responsibility design pattern in Java with real-world examples, code snippets, and class diagrams.
 Enhance your coding skills with our detailed explanations."
 category: Behavioral
 language: en